Amateur geology: Resources

 Since October 2000, mindat.org has been an important resource for mineral related fields.
 Its original purpose was to share information about minerals, their properties and where they are found.
 Today, it is the world's largest public database of mineral information supported worldwide by volunteers adding and verifying new information daily.

 Related fields

 Avid rock collectors often use their specimens to learn about gemstones, petrology, mineralogy and geology as well as skills in the identification and classifying of specimen rocks, and preparing them for display.
 The hobby can lead naturally into lapidary projects, and also the cutting, polishing, and mounting of gemstones and minerals.
 The equipment needed to do this includes rock saws and polishers.
-Many beautiful crystal varieties are typically found in very small samples which requires a good microscope for working with and photographing the specimen.
+Many beautiful crystal varieties are typically found in very small samples which require a good microscope for working with and photographing the specimen.
 The hobby can be as simple as finding pretty rocks for a windowsill or develop into a detailed and comprehensive museum quality display.